ucsb-cs148-w24/project-pj11-songrater/team/contributions/CONTRIBS.md

 ### Jeffrey

 - Connected API to get titles from Musicbrainz
+- Established components / framework to be used throughout the app (structure of a full-stack interaction with http requests, shared typography / design styles, etc...)
 - Created functions to fetch cover arts
 - Created Rate song and Search song screens
 - Created ranking algorithm
+- Main full-stack lead in connecting backend w/ frontend
+- Acted as point of contact for team members to reach out if they needed help with frontend, full-stack, or debugging work.

 ### Emily